Acceptable Use Policy

 Explain that downloading copyrighted material without permission from the copyright holder is against the law.
 Virtually all music, movies, television shows, software, etc. that can be purchased in a store or online is copyrighted material.
 Also, discourage the use of peer-to-peer software and provide alternatives for downloading copyrighted material.

 - Be sure to check all computers on your home network for the infringing material.

 The Notice of Copyright Infringement will list the work(s) infringed upon.
 Perform a search on all computers within your home for the title.
-Alternatively, you can use this free tool that will scan your computer and generate a list of movies or television files and common peer-to-peer file sharing applications installed on the computer.

 - Ensure your computer is free of viruses.